Skip to Content

 Winnats Pass Walk Difficulty

 I have classified this hike as moderate in difficulty.
-It isn’t exactly a long hike at 7.1 km, and the incline is also quite manageable; however, some areas require a fair bit of scrambling.
+It isn’t exactly a long hike, and the incline is manageable; however, some areas require some scrambling.

 There are plenty of opportunities for those looking to up the intensity of their walk.
 You can include Cave Dale – another stunning Peak District walk.
 Or climb Mam Tor for epic views over Hope Valley.